Brooklyn’s record is currently dipping below the .500 mark, so it’s difficult to call them a title contender right now.

 Here’s what the Russian billionaire told Stefan Bondy of the New York Daily News:

 Jason Kidd is becoming more and more comfortable.
 And what is important is he has the support of the players.
 And that’s the only way how we can conduct together.
 So everything is okay because, of course, we can’t make any excuse with injuries.
 And what I’m glad to see is the players stepping up in the situation.
 Now everything is more or less okay.

-Brooklyn’s depth will allow them to rest the elder statesmen like Pierce and Garnett before playoff time, and will make it tough for opponents to match up with every one of Kidd’s lineups in a seven-game series.
+Brooklyn’s depth will allow it to rest the elder statesmen like Pierce and Garnett before playoff time and will make it tough for opponents to match up with every one of Kidd’s lineups in a seven-game series.